 Prop.
 Reg. §25.2704-4(b)(1) provides that the changes to be made by Prop.
 Reg. §25.2704-1 apply to lapses of rights created after October 8, 1990, "occurring on or after the date these Proposed Regulations are published as the Final Regulations in the Federal Register."
 Prop.
 Reg. §25.2704-1, however, provides that the lapse of a voting or liquidation right as a result of the transfer of an interest within three years of the transferor's death is "treated as a lapse occurring" on the transferor's date of death.
-A strict reading of these two provisions, including the use of the word "occurring" in both provisions, suggests that the Proposed Regulations are intended to apply to any transfer that results in a lapse of a voting or liquidation right, regardless of when the transfer is actually made (even if made before the Proposed Regulations were published) if the transferor dies (i) within three years of the transfer and (ii) death occurs after the Proposed Regulations are published as final in the Federal Register.
+A strict reading of these two provisions, including the use of the word "occurring" in both provisions, suggests that the Proposed Regulations are intended to apply to any transfer that results in a lapse of a voting or liquidation right, regardless of when the transferor dies (i) within three years of the transfer and (ii) death occurs after the Proposed Regulations are published) if the transferor dies (i) within three years of the transfer and (ii)